mehrismore/shoutout-generator-front/README.md

-# shoutout-generator-frontend
+# shoutout-generator-front

-A web-based shoutout generator for SheSharp Hackathon 2021

 A web-based shoutout generator for SheSharp Hackathon Oct 2021 - Frontend

-This project was built as part of a hackathon (Oct 2021), held by the amazing SheSharp community and Troopl.nl: https://github.com/shesharpnl
+This project was built as part of a hackathon held by the amazing SheSharp community and Troopl.nl: https://github.com/shesharpnl

 ## Get your own copy